lommaks777/pesonalisev2/.qoder/repowiki/en/content/API Reference/POST _api_persona_personalize-template.md

 **Diagram sources**
 - [route.ts](file://app/api/persona/personalize-template/route.ts#L47-L145)

 The workflow begins with parameter validation, ensuring both `user_id` and `lesson_number` are provided.
-The system then retrieves the user's profile from Supabase, including their survey responses which contain critical personalization data such as motivation, target clients, desired skills, fears, expected results, and practice model.
+The system then retrieves the lesson metadata from Supabase, followed by loading the lesson template from the file system using the `loadLessonTemplate` function.

-If the user profile is not found, the endpoint returns a fallback HTML block prompting the user to complete their survey.
-Similarly, if the requested lesson is not found in the database, an appropriate alert is returned.
+If the lesson is not found in the database, an appropriate alert is returned.
+When the user profile is not found, the system now returns a default template formatted with `formatDefaultTemplateContent` instead of a survey prompt, providing immediate educational value while still encouraging profile completion.

-The system locates the lesson template by mapping the lesson number to a UUID via the `getLessonId` function, then searches for the corresponding JSON file in the `store/shvz` directory using multiple filename patterns to ensure compatibility with existing templates.
+The system locates the lesson template by mapping the lesson number to a UUID via the `getLessonTemplateId` function, then searches for the corresponding JSON file in the `store/shvz` directory using multiple filename patterns to ensure compatibility with existing templates.

 Once the template is loaded, the personalization process invokes GPT-4o-mini through the OpenAI client with a detailed prompt that includes the template, user survey data, and specific instructions for personalization.
 The AI model is instructed to address the user by name, consider their motivations and goals, address their fears, adapt homework to their practice model, and connect content to their expected results.